Yellen touts success of IRS pilot program that allowed direct free filing of tax returns

 - Oops!Something went wrong.Please try again later.

-Secretary of the Treasury Janet Yellen speaks to the Economic Club of Chicago luncheon on Jan.
-25, 2024 in Chicago, Illinois.
+Secretary of the Treasury Janet Yellen speaks to the Economic Club of Chicago luncheon in January in Chicago.
 Yellen used the address to highlight the state of the U.S. economy.
-(Photo by Scott Olson/Getty Images)
+(Photo by Scott Olson/Getty Images) (This image cannot be republished unless you have a Getty subscription.)

 WASHINGTON — The U.S. Internal Revenue Service saw a successful tax filing season, providing high levels of customer service, enforcing collection from the wealthy and launching a free filing option for taxpayers, Treasury Secretary Janet Yellen told tax writers on Capitol Hill Tuesday.